-Coordinates all aspects of the Emergency Detention process and community based system involved in Emergency Detentions.
-This position is responsible for developing, monitoring and evaluating crisis mental health services for children and adults provided internally and with contracted services.
-This position is to create and maintain a system for data collection, analysis, and identify strategies to expedite the detention process, identify and reduce obstacles in decision making and promote crisis plan continuity, while promoting person centered practice.
-This position is responsible to create and oversee a crisis coordinating committee
+The role coordinates all aspects of the Emergency Detention process and community-based system involved in Emergency Detentions.
+This position is responsible for developing, monitoring and evaluating crisis mental health services primarily for adult clients, provided internally and by contracted services.
+This position is to update and maintain a system for data collection, analysis, and identify strategies to expedite the detention process, identify and reduce obstacles in decision making and promote crisis plan continuity, while promoting person centered practice.
+This position is responsible to create and oversee a crisis coordinating committee.

 Assists in the overall planning, directing, and evaluating of all crisis services for adults.
 Works with the Manager of Behavioral Health and the Hospital and Nursing Home Administrator of the Community Treatment Center.

-Participates in the development/revision, implementation, and communication of goals, policies/procedures, and standards for the clinical services in accordance with the agency’s mission/goal and standards set by regulatory bodies.
+Participates in the development/revision, implementation, and communication of goals, policies/procedures, and standards for the clinical and crisis services in accordance with the agency’s mission/goal and standards set by regulatory bodies.

-Provides supervision to direct services staff responsible for commitments and hold opens in the community, and clinicians teamed with law enforcement.
+Provides supervision to some of the direct services staff responsible for commitments and hold opens in the community, and clinicians teamed with law enforcement.

 Develops, monitors and evaluates crisis mental health services primarily for adults and to a lesser degree children and youth services, provided internally and by contracted services

 May serve as the Behavioral Health Services Manager in the Manager’s absence, as assigned.

-This position is responsible for creating and overseeing a crisis coordinating committee and facilitating the Emergency Detention meeting comprise of crisis system partners.
+This position is responsible for sustaining and overseeing a crisis coordinating committee and facilitating the Emergency Detention meeting comprise of crisis system partners.